Barnearbeid/barnearbeid/README.md

-# Barnearbeid - Youth On-Demand Platform
+# Barnearbeid - Småjobber i ditt nærmiljø

-A modern web application that connects young people with customers looking for various services.
+A modern web application that connects young people with customers looking for various services in their local area.
 Built with React, Tailwind CSS, and modern web technologies.

 ## 🚀 Features